Cotton Bowl Classic: 2010s

 In 2013, the No. 10 Texas A&M Aggies defeated the No. 12 Oklahoma Sooners 41–13 to win the Cotton Bowl Classic and to finish the season with an 11–2 record.
 Johnny Manziel rushed for 229 yards during the game, a Cotton Bowl record, rushing for two touchdowns and throwing for two more.
 Though the halftime score was 14–13 Texas A&M, the Aggies went on to score 27 unanswered second half points to win the game.

 The Cotton Bowl Classic returned to "major" bowl status in the 2014 season in conjunction with the first year of the new College Football Playoff.
 It will host a national semifinal once every three years (in the 2015, 2018, 2021, 2024 seasons), and in other years will host two at-large teams that did not get selected to the four-team playoff.
-As part of this move, television rights will switch to ESPN, which will also televise the other games in the playoff system.
-The 2014 game, the first Cotton Bowl to be universally recognized as a "major" bowl in almost two decades, featured the No. 9 Missouri Tigers of the Southeastern Conference and the No. 13 Oklahoma State Cowboys of the Big 12 Conference.
-The Tigers beat the Cowboys by a score of 41–31 to claim the school's second-ever Cotton Bowl Classic championship and set a new AT&T Stadium record with 24 points in the fourth quarter.
-The 2017 game saw the No. 15 Western Michigan Broncos of the Mid-American Conference and the No. 9 Wisconsin Badgers of the Big Ten Conference.
-The Badgers beat the Broncos, 16-24.
-Up until that point, Western Michigan was undefeated, 13-0 overall, 8-0 in the MAC.
-They also became the first team in the MAC to participate in the Cotton Bowl Classic.
+As part of this move, television rights switched to ESPN, which also televises other games in the playoff system.
+The January 2015 game featured two team ranked in the top ten for the first time in 20 seasons; the No. 8 Michigan State Spartans of the Big Ten Conference and the No. 5 Baylor Bears of the Big 12 Conference.
+The Spartans beat the Bears by a score of 42–41 to claim the school's first-ever Cotton Bowl Classic championship.
+The 2017 game saw the No. 15 Western Michigan Broncos of the Mid-American Conference (MAC) meet the No. 9 Wisconsin Badgers of the Big Ten Conference.
+The Badgers beat the previously undefeated Broncos, 24–16.
+The Broncos were the first team from the MAC to participate in the Cotton Bowl Classic.